utter-project/UTTER-MS9-meetingdata/README.md

 # UTTER - MS8 (evaluation of MrMeeting) and MS9 (1st release of meeting Data) - June-Dec 2023

+In this repository you can find the evaluation of MrMeeting (MS8 - June-Dec 2023).
+**The ELITR-Bench dataset was moved to a dedicated repository:** https://github.com/utter-project/ELITR-Bench

 # Context

 - We developed a meeting assistant prototype: MrMeeting (answers to questions related to a meeting; meeting transcripts are put in the LLM prompt)